BAMG: A Block-Aware Monotonic Graph Index for Disk-Based Approximate Nearest Neighbor Search: Preliminaries

 \subsection{Disk-Based ANNS}

 As data volumes grow exponentially, it becomes increasingly challenging to fit entire datasets and indexes into memory.
 Consequently, both the graph index and raw vectors are often stored on disk.
-In this disk-resident setting, the ANN search incurs frequent random disk I/Os, which significantly degrades query efficiency.
+In this disk-resident setting, the ANN search incurs frequent disk I/Os, which significantly degrades query efficiency.
 A representative solution to address this issue is DiskANN~\cite{diskann}, which leverages a memory–disk hierarchy to balance search efficiency and accuracy.
 DiskANN keeps Product Quantization (PQ)~\cite{gist_sift} codes in memory for fast distance estimation while high-precision raw vectors are stored on disk for result refinement.
-In this setting, the procedure for ANNS on the graph index is shown in Algorithm~\ref{alg: search on disk}.
-Specifically, the search starts from an entry node $s$ and maintains a candidate list $C$ (ordered by PQ-based distance $\hat{\delta}(\cdot)$ to $q$ and truncated to size $l$) and a result set $R$ (with exact distances $\delta(\cdot)$) (lines 1-2).
-It repeatedly selects the closest unchecked candidate $v$ (lines 3-4), loads the disk block containing $v$ (line 5), computes $\delta(v,q)$, and adds $v$ to $R$ (line 6).
-For each unchecked neighbor $u$ of $v$, if $\hat{\delta}(u,q)$ is smaller than that of the current $l$-th candidate, $u$ is inserted into $C$ (lines 7-9); $C$ is then truncated to size $l$ (line 10).
-After processing all candidates, $R$ is sorted by exact distance and the top-$k$ nodes are returned (lines 11-12).
+In this case, disk I/O is performed only when the currently retrieved nearest neighbor is updated, while the evaluation of neighboring nodes is conducted based on the distance estimations by PQ codes.

+However, even with this framework, disk I/Os remain a major bottleneck.
 In general, disk-resident graph indexes are accessed in fixed-size blocks (e.g., 4 KB), so block-level locality among neighboring nodes is crucial for search performance.
 To exploit this locality, Starling~\cite{starling} further improves disk-based ANNS by optimizing the on-disk storage layout via block shuffling: it reorders the graph to place each node with as many of its neighbors as possible within the same block, aligning physical placement with graph topology.
-Meanwhile, searches are then conducted at the block level.
+Meanwhile, searches are conducted at the block level.
 This optimization to the storage layout increases neighbor overlap and node utilization per disk I/O, reducing random disk I/Os by ensuring that each read yields multiple relevant nodes.